0x00snape/dropthly/README.md

 The program just use very simple and direct method to drop payload.
   1) Connect to ip 127.0.0.1 on port 4444 of malware server.<br>
   2) Creates a memory file using <code>memfd_create()</code>.<br>
-  3) Reads data from the socket and writes it into the memory file.<br>
+  3) Reads data from the stream and writes it into the memory file.<br>
   4) Runs the memory file using <code>execveat()</code> when all the data has been transferred and also becomes stealthy.

 ## Testing